 Make Your Sandwich Open-faced

-Another way to trim carbs and calories is by making your sandwich open-faced.
+Another way to trim carbs and calories and lose weight fast is by making your sandwich open-faced.
 Opting for one slice of bread instead of two will save you 70-90 calories, and leaves you more room to pile it high with healthy toppings like lettuce, tomato, sprouts, and avocado.
 Still hungry?
 Pair your sandwich with a side of baby carrots or bell pepper strips.
 The water and fiber in the veggies will fill you up and help with your weight-loss efforts.

 Eyeball Portion Sizes

 You don’t need to bust out the measuring cups to properly portion out your food: A serving size of meat is roughly the size of a deck of cards or the size of the palm of your hand.
 Your entire fist should be the size of a serving of veggies (although the more, the better!).
 A serving of fat, such as butter or coconut oil, should be the size of your thumb.
 Your carb serving should be no bigger than what can fit in your cupped hand.
 For other ways to eyeball your proper serving sizes, check out What the Perfect Food Portion Sizes Actually Look Like.

 Take Your Vitamins